hrqmonteiro/joplin-theme/README.md

 ###  Notes

 If you have any questions, feel free to ask, you can reach me on the Joplin's [forum](https://discourse.joplinapp.org), i'm user **@hrqmonteiro** there!

+### Tipjar

+If you want to support my work, you can donate, it would be very appreciated!

+**BTC**: *35MVD6xjhTh9hsQ1TYJRbHDDYL7Tf3BmbN&